• Skip to main content

 System Documentation

-System documentation is information about an as-built solution and acts as a reference for future maintenance or update efforts.
-It is organized based on system functionality rather than when changes were made to the system, making it easier for people who maintain the solution to find the information they need quickly.
+What Is System Documentation System documentation is information about an as-built solution and acts as a reference for future maintenance or update efforts.
+It is organized based on system functionality rather than when changes were made to the system, making it easier for people who maintain the solution to find the information they need quickly. …

 Read moreSystem Documentation

-An internal product is software that your organization does not offer for sale to others, but uses to support its various business activities.
-Internal products generally satisfy the needs of users internal to your organization or enables your organization to satisfy the needs of its customers.
+What Is An Internal Product?
+An internal product is software that your organization does not offer for sale to others, but is used to support its various business activities.
+These products can be things your organization built in house or purchased to then customize and configure.
+Internal products generally satisfy the needs of users internal …

 Discovery Board

-Discovery boards are ways for teams to visualize their backlog refinement process.
+What Is a Discovery Board Discovery boards are ways for teams to visualize their backlog refinement process.
 The best discovery boards consist of a whiteboard or wall divided into columns that reflect the various steps a team takes to get product backlog items ready to be delivered (developed and tested) in an iteration.
-The backlog items are represented by sticky notes or cards that move across the board as the team builds a better understanding of the specifics of each story.
+The backlog …

 Read moreDiscovery Board